RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 ## Adding Effects

-All kinds of audio effects can be applied to our audio signal.
-The following example uses a panning filter to pan the audio.
+All kinds of audio effects can be applied to the audio signal.
+Here a [`PannerNode`](https://developer.mozilla.org/en-US/docs/Web/API/PannerNode) is added to pan the audio signal to the right stereo channel.

 ```javascript
 const audioCtx = new AudioContext();